Search for massive long-lived particles decaying semileptonically at sqrt(s)=13 TeV: Signal selection

 The shapes of the distributions in Fig.~\ref{fig:presel} are all consistent with a dominant \bbbar composition of the background.
 This is confirmed by comparing the yields in data and simulation: after preselection and requiring the isolation parameter below 1.2, the total number of LLP candidates in data is $148\times 10^3$.
 The predicted background yields from \bbbar and \ccbar events are $(120 \pm 20)\times 10^3$ and $(14 \pm 4)\times10^3$, respectively.
 Small contributions are expected from processes with \W, \Z bosons plus jets, top and Standard Model Higgs events: 260, 20, 2, and 1 candidates, respectively.
 The \bbbar and \ccbar prediction uses the cross-sections measured by the LHCb experiment at 13 TeV~\cite{LHCb-PAPER-2016-031,LHCb-PROC-2016-001}.
 The acceptance of this analysis is computed with {\mbox{\textsc{MadGraph5-aMC@NLO}}\xspace}~\cite{Alwall_2014} and the detection efficiency is obtained from simulated events.
 As already stated, these background estimations are only used for cross-checks.

 A multivariate analysis (MVA) based on a boosted decision tree~\cite{Breiman,AdaBoost} is used to further purify the data sample.
 Ten MVA input variables are selected to optimise the signal--background separation.
-They are: \PTMU and \IPMU, the ratio of the energies associated with the muon measured in ECAL and HCAL normalised to the muon energy, the LLP candidate \pt, its pseudorapidity, the number of tracks forming the LLP, the vertex uncertainties in the radial direction, $\sigma_R$, and in the z direction, $\sigma_Z$, and the vertex \RXY distance.
+They are: \PTMU and \IPMU, the ratio of the energies associated with the muon measured in ECAL and HCAL normalised to the muon energy, the LLP candidate \pt, its pseudorapidity, the number of tracks forming the LLP, the vertex uncertainties $\sigma_R$ and $\sigma_Z$, and the vertex \RXY distance.

 Larger vertex uncertainties are expected on the vertices of candidates from \bbbar events compared to signal LLPs.
 The former are more boosted and produce more collimated tracks, while the relatively heavier signal LLPs decay into more divergent tracks.
 This effect decreases when the mass of the LLP approaches the mass of \bquark-quark hadrons.
 The selection based on the energy deposit in the calorimeters is efficient to suppress the background due to kaons or pions punching through the calorimeters and being misidentified as muons.
 The muon-isolation variable and the reconstructed mass of the long-lived particles are not included in the classifier; the discrimination power of these two variables is subsequently exploited for the signal determination.